theobald-software/helpcenter.theobald-software.github.io/includes/sap-connection/xu-bc-general-and-authentication.md

 	Password of the SAP user.

 	#### User name is alias
-	Activate this option when connecting to an SAP cloud system using the WebSocket connection method.
-When this option is active, the name entered in the field **User** is used as the internet user alias.
+	If this option is active, the name entered in the field **User** is used as the internet user alias, e.g., the communication user in the SAP Public Cloud.
+	Activate this option when connecting to an SAP cloud system using the WebSocket connection method, see [Knowledge Base Article: Access Data in the SAP Public Cloud](../../knowledge-base/access-data-in-the-sap-public-cloud.md).

 	#### Request SAP credentials from caller when running extractions
 	If this option is active, SAP credentials entered in the fields **User** and **Password** are not applied.
 Instead, SAP credentials need to be provided via basic authentication when running an extraction.
 Caching the result of extractions is inactive.